ivykroncke/pantry/readme.md

 * Creating a log in for individual users.
 * Upload form for individual meal images.
 * Added javascript, css animations for more playful user experience.
+* Improvements to desktop to make app more responsive.
+* Custom 404 page.

 ### Other Credits